When I picked up my son from school today, we had a little conversation.

 When you are finished, put your buttercream transfer in the freezer.
 Then assemble and frost your cake.
 When the cake is ready, get out your transfer.
 Flip it over and place it gently on the cake.
 Next, put the whole cake in the freezer!
 Wait at least 30 minutes, then take it out and slowly peel the wax paper off your transfer.

-Welcome to my brand new blog!
-I have been blogging for 3 years over at Tales from Tangerine.
-I decided to keep that blog for my family adventures, and create this blog just for my cake adventures.
+Welcome to my cake blog!
+I started by blogging about my family for 3 years over at Tales from Tangerine.
+I decided to keep that blog just for my family adventures, and create this blog for my cake adventures.
 That way, my family won't be bored by my cakes and you cake lovers won't be bored by my family stories.
-Now to explain the name of this blog...
+Now to explain about the name...

 I love birds!
 This may be due to the fact that I share my name with a certain red-breasted bird.
 Maybe not.
 But I am one of those people who think "putting a bird on it" will immediately triple the awesomeness of anything.